musedivision/blog/src/pages/articles/2019-05-31---Zero-to-Deep-Learning-researcher/index.md

 Good question.
 I would have the chance to basically do what I am doing but in a more supported environment with capable peers to collaborate with and learn from etc.

-There are three reasons (apart from the fact I am not sure if I could get straight into a program without any compsci degree)
+I am not sure if I could get straight into a program without any compsci degree.
+Apart from that, there are three reasons:

 **The cost:**
 A Masters in NZ would cost at least 10k plus the opportunity cost of one years income.
 If I study online I can cut this cost greatly and probably get access to on par course content from places like MIT open courseware.